 No doubt the Bone Church, also known as Sedlec Ossuary, is definitely the highlight of Kutna Hora, the little town has a bit more to offer.
-Like delicious vegan pizza, cheap beer, and kind locals who’ll run out of their houses in the pouring rain to show you where the nearest taxi place is!

 Thus, if you’re thinking of traveling from Prague to Kutna Hora to visit the Bone Church, consider going there on your own (without a tour) and wandering around the town.

 VISITING THE BONE CHURCH ON A DAY TRIP FROM PRAGUE

 How to Get to Kutna Hora from Prague by Train

 Considering we’re on a budget whilst traveling around Eastern Europe — and, thus, Prague — we didn’t really have the spare change to book a tour from Prague to Kutna Hora.

 Hence, we had to figure out getting from Prague to the Bone Church on our own!